tastyware/tastytrade/.github/CONTRIBUTING.md

 # Contributions

 Since Tastytrade certification sessions are severely limited in capabilities, the test suite for this SDK requires the usage of your own Tastytrade credentials.
-In order to pass the tests, you'll need to set use your Tastytrade credentials to run the tests on your local fork
+In order to pass the tests, you'll need to set use your Tastytrade credentials to run the tests on your local fork.

 ## Steps to follow to contribute